Tag: Discounts and rebates

 Canada vs Indalex Limited, December 1987, Federal Court of Appeals, Case No 83 NR 185 (FCA)

 Indalex Limited, a Canadian company, purchased its aluminum needs from an associated Bermuda company, Pillar International.
 Both were subsidiaries of a British parent, which had agreed with Alcan for the supply of aluminum to its subsidiaries by Alcan.
 Purchases were made from Alcan by Pillar International for Indalex.
 When Indalex paid Pillar International, Pillar International paid the same price to Alcan, which immediately paid a discount to Pillar International.
 Pillar International then paid Indalex part of the discount and kept the balance.
 The tax authorities treated the discount as income to Indalex for income tax purposes and claimed that Indalex should have paid withholding tax on the balance retained by Pillar International in Bermuda.
 The Federal Court of Canada upheld the decision of the tax authorities.
 Indalex appealed.
-Judgement of the Federal Court of Appeal The Federal Court of Appeal dismissed the appeal and affirmed that the arrangement between Indalex and Pillar International was a non-arm’s length, artificial transaction, which ...
+Judgment of the Federal Court of Appeal The Federal Court of Appeal dismissed the appeal and affirmed that the arrangement between Indalex and Pillar International was a non-arm’s length, artificial transaction, which ...
 Read more

 Germany vs "Sales KG", March 1980, Bundesfinanzhof, Case No IR 186/76